 It also works as one of the only non-toxic chalkboard paint (to write on).

 The most obvious downside is we don’t know what’s in this paint.
 They claim extremely low VOCs.
-I don’t find it as potent as regular paint but it does resemble an artist’s paint (not an acrylic odor though).
+I don’t find it as potent as regular paint but it does resemble an artist’s paint (possibly a slight acrylic odor, but nothing close to as strong as a regular acrylic paint).

 I cannot quite identify what is in this by the odor.
 Some extremely chemically sensitive folks have done well with this paint, some have reacted.
 I think it’s certainly worth testing out for your project.

 Like the clay paint, it has a matte finish that is not scrubbable.
-The company does not recommend using Chalk Paint on walls in kitchens, bathrooms and walls that require a tougher, scrubbable finish.
+The company does not recommend using Chalk Paint on walls in kitchens, bathrooms, and anywhere else that requires a tougher, scrubbable finish.

 Like with clay paint, you can use wax over it to provide more protection and durability to use it in high impact areas.
 But waxing a whole wall is a very big job.